tbretl/ae353-sp21/docs/projects.md

 * It must **tell a story** that shows you have found and explored something that interests you.
 * It must **acknowledge and cite** any sources, including the reports of your colleagues.

-Our review of your technical approach will place special emphasis on *TBD.* Our review of your report will place special emphasis on your *TBD*.
+Our review of your technical approach will place special emphasis on your [analysis of failures](#your-tasks).

 You may organize your report however you like, but a natural structure might be to have sections titled Introduction, Model, Design, Results, and Conclusion.